iliapopov17/NGS-Handbook/README.md

 # NGS Data Analysis Manuals

-> Materials of the repository were prepared on the basis of materials of the educational intensive from the Bioinformatics Institute<br>
+> Materials of the repository were prepared on the basis of the educational intensive from the Bioinformatics Institute<br>
 > It can be used as a helpful repository with cheat-sheets for NGS studies.

 To recreate any of the steps of this manual please install: